vinaya-class/vinaya-class.github.io/src/06-false-speech.md

 the person is looking for it, he ironically responds "I stole it."
 The Buddha says the bhikkhu committed no offence, as it was only a manner of speaking, not an acknowledgement of theft.

+## Sg 8, Unfounded parajika accusation

+It matters whether the person is present or not.

+Insult, slander, lieing.

+Spreading stories.

+Saying something which may be false, but you believe it to be true.

+"Not sure if this is true..." -- enjoying gossip.

+## Sg 9, Distorting evidence

+Finding a statement which will be misinterpreted, but one can maintain it to be true.